About the NYS Justice Center

 Who We Are

 The Justice Center for the Protection of People with Special Needs (Justice Center) was established in 2013 by the Protection of People with Special Needs Act.
-The agency was created to restore public trust in the institutions and individuals charged with caring for vulnerable populations by protecting the health, safety, and dignity of all people with special needs.
+The agency was created to restore public trust in the institutions and individuals responsible for caring for vulnerable populations by protecting the health, safety, and dignity of individuals with disabilities.

 contact us